SalvatoreSantamaria/working-with-git-branches/readme.md

 1. Retrieve lastest data from the original: `git fetch origin`
 2. throw away all my changes, forget everything on my current local branch make it same orgin/master: `git reset --hard origin/master`
 3. Remove unwanted files from your working directory: `git clean -f -d`
+4. Push up branch if necessary, might have to use force. `git push -f`

 * *If you need to undo a commit, use revert*